List of EastEnders characters introduced in 2008: Storylines

 Realising that Bianca was having financial difficulties, Tiffany and Morgan went to see their step-great-grandmother Dot Branning (June Brown) at the launderette.
 She told them that when she had problems as a child, she felt better after a bath.
 Tiffany and Morgan then decide to run a bath for Bianca but leave the taps on when they go out.
 When they get home, the bath has overflowed and is leaking into the living room.
 Bianca is later caught stealing money and returns to prison, this time in Suffolk.
 Morgan and his family then moves to Suffolk to be near his mother, leaving his father in Walford.
 He returns for Janine's wedding to Michael Moon (Steve John Shepherd), along with Ricky, Tiffany and Ricky's sister Diane Butcher (Sophie Lawrence).
 Ricky and Ray argue over Morgan but eventually reconcile before Ricky and Morgan leave again.
 Morgan returns to Walford with his family for when Bianca is released from prison but is saddened when his father moves away.
-He is also not pleased when Bianca returns from a trip to Manchester announces that her new boyfriend, Terry Spraggan (Terry Alderton), and his children, TJ Spraggan (George Sargeant) and Rosie Spraggan (Jerzey Swingler), are moving in.
+He is also not pleased when Bianca returns from a trip to Manchester announces that her new boyfriend, Terry Spraggan (Terry Alderton), and his children, TJ (George Sargeant) and Rosie (Jerzey Swingler), are moving in.
 The couple split up but later reunite and decide to move to Milton Keynes, taking Tiffany, Morgan, TJ and Rosie with them.

 Morgan and Tiffany return in November 2016 for Whitney's wedding to Lee.
 They tell her that Bianca cannot make it to the wedding because she is ill.
-Morgan offends Babe Smith (Annette Badland) by heaving over her food, which infuriates her.
+Morgan offends Babe Smith (Annette Badland) by heaving over her food.
 Morgan attends the wedding and leaves again with Tiffany after the reception.